janepan9917/janepan9917.github.io/_talks/2022-07-06-video-game-minireviews.md

 * **Best For**: Someone who wants a decent and fun action game for less than $10.
 * **Favorite Character**: None.
 * **Completed**: About 30%.
 * **Score**: 3/5

+### Dragon Age: Origins
+* **The Good**: Classic Bioware grand scope of narrative.
+As per usual, the character writing is excellent -- the dialogue for some of the compainions (Alistair, Zevran) are particularly witty.
+YOU CAN ROMANCE SOMEONE.
+* **The Bland**: There are roleplaying options for sure.
+Is there any reason to not pick the nice and bland option?
+Nope.
+* **The Ugly**: The DnD style turn-based combat is mindnumbingly slow.
+I ended up turning the difficulty down and playing in real time.
+Even then, it's the same pattern: buff party -> cast AOE spell -> auto-attack.
+* **Best For**: Someone who doesn't mind plodding through boring combat in the name of narrative and banging 2-D men on screen.
+* **Favorite Character**: Alistair.
+* **Completed**: About 40%.
+* **Score**: 3/5

 ### The Elder Scrolls V: Skyrim.